 Why should I use wireframes?

 After learning about the different wireframes, you may wonder why you should use one to design your site.
-What’s the benefit of using wireframes?
+What is wireframing used for and what’s the benefit of using wireframes?

 Here are six reasons wireframe development is critical for web design: